glasgowm148/ergonaut-handbook/Community/Comparisons/CKB.md

 In contrast, Nervos' CKB-VM is more akin to a traditional VM, executing the rules associated with cells in a controlled environment.

+## Key Takeaways

+1. Ergo is more focused on financial contracts, while Nervos CKB is designed as a general platform for various use cases.
+2. Both use PoW consensus, but Ergo is GPU-friendly and outsource-resistant, while CKB is ASIC-friendly.
+3. Ergo uses a DSL (ErgoScript) for financial contracts, while CKB uses a more general RISC-V based VM.
+4. Ergo's UTXO (Box) has built-in token support, while CKB's UTXO (Cell) requires separate token contracts.
+5. Ergo uses NiPoPoW and AVL+ tree for light clients, while CKB will use Flyclient with state tree design undetermined.
+6. Ergo has a hard cap and linear emission, while CKB has no hard cap with halving primary issuance and constant secondary issuance.
+7. Ergo governance is a mix of adjustable parameters and softforks, while CKB is open to both soft and hard forks with a formal governance model in design.
+8. Ergo has native privacy features, while CKB does not.
+9. Both aim to solve scalability, Ergo with eUTXO and NiPoPoWs, CKB with its "Common Knowledge Base" model.
+10. Ergo is JVM-based, while CKB is based on C and Rust.

+Both Ergo and Nervos CKB prioritize decentralization and security, aiming to build systems that can evolve and last for a long time.
+While they share some similarities in their UTXO-based models, they differ in their design goals, smart contract approaches, token economics, and governance.
+Ergo is more focused on financial applications with a DSL and built-in token support, while CKB is a more general platform with a RISC-V based VM suitable for various scenarios.

 ## Rosen Bridge vs RGB++